VeryCrazyDog/task-scheduler-collection/README.md

 ## Available schedulers
-- SingleInstanceTaskScheduler: A task scheduler which have at most 1 running task at any time.
-Stability: *1 - Experimental*.
+- SingleInstanceTaskScheduler: A task scheduler which have at most one running task at any time.
+Stability: *2 - Stable*.

 ## License
 This module is licensed under the [MIT License](./LICENSE).